LilDozi/Music-Extractor/README.md

 ## Graphical Interface

-Run `python music_extractor_gui.py` for a minimal desktop interface.
-Use the buttons to pick input files and an output folder, choose the output format, and click **Run Extraction** to process each file.
-Progress messages will appear in the log window.
+Run `python music_extractor_gui.py` for a desktop interface.
+Use the buttons to pick input files and optionally an output folder.
+If no folder is chosen, each audio file is written next to its source video.
+A log file (`*.log`) containing ffmpeg output is also generated alongside each extracted file.
+The GUI checks for an `ffmpeg` executable in the project directory first, falling back to the one on your `PATH`.